-TERRI WORMAN (2004): An openly lesbian community organizer for AARP, she has organized film festivals and senior health and benefits fairs, developed presentations on aging and job issues, and co-chaired the Chicago Task Force on LGBT Aging.
+TERRI WORMAN (2004): An openly lesbian community organizer for AARP, she has organized film festivals and senior health and benefits fairs, developed presentations on aging and job issues, and cochaired the Chicago Task Force on LGBT Aging.

 ISRAEL WRIGHT (2000): For more than 20 years, he has held volunteer leadership posts in business, social service, cultural, AIDS, and African American organizations.
 His photographs of community life, including the lives of leathermen, African Americans, and persons with AIDS, have been widely published.
-He currently serves on Team Chicago's board as marketing chair.
+He currently serves on Team Chicago's board and is the Federation of Gay Games' technology officer.